- What is body recomposition for women?

 [Related Article: Read our Leanbean Review Right Here]

-What is body recomposition?
+What is body recomposition for women?

 Let’s start with the basics before we get into the nitty gritty of how to achieve body recomposition for females.
 What is it?